Stepha998/EdHouseHW/README.md

 ./EdHouseHW.exe newFile.txt
 ```

-If the file `input.txt` is not found and no other file is specified in arguments, the program starts to expect input from standard input, such as a keyboard.
+If file input.txt is not found and no other file is specified in arguments, the program starts to expect input from standard input, such as a keyboard.

 ## Format of the input